lanmark7/AQI-Sensor/README.md

 # Air Quality Sensor

-The purose of this project is to create a stand-alone sensor device for indoor cature of air quality metrics that are displayed on the eInk screen on the device as well as report measurements to Home Assistant.
+The purpose of this project is to create a stand-alone sensor device for indoor capture of air quality metrics that are displayed on the eInk screen on the device as well as report measurements to Home Assistant.

+# Device Details

 Sensor Metrics:
 - Temperature